On the complexity of binary polynomial optimization over acyclic hypergraphs: Introduction

 Our algorithm is based on a dynamic programming-type recursion.
 The idea behind it is to successively remove a nest point from $G$, until there is only one node left in the hypergraph.
 In fact, we observe that optimizing the problem becomes trivial when there is only one node left.
 A node $u$ of a hypergraph is a \emph{nest point} if for every two edges $e,f$ containing $u$, either $e \subseteq f$ or $f \subseteq e$.
 Equivalently, the set of the edges containing $u$ is totally ordered.
-Observe that, in connected graphs, nest points coincide with leafs.
+Observe that, in connected graphs with at least two nodes, nest points coincide with leaves.
 Therefore, nest points can be seen as an extension of the concept of leaf in a graph to the hypergraph setting.
 Before going forward, we remark that finding a nest point in a hypergraph can be done in strongly polynomial-time by brute force \cite{OrdPauSze13}.
-We denote by $\tau$ the number of operations required to find a nest point, which is bounded by a polynomial in $|V|$ and $|E|$.
+We denote by $\tau$ the number of operations required to find a nest point, which is bounded by a polynomial in $\abs{V}$ and $\abs{E}$.
 We are now ready to state our main result.

 \begin{theorem} There is a strongly polynomial-time algorithm to solve \eqref{pb}, provided that the input hypergraph $G = (V, E)$ is $\beta$-acyclic.
-In particular, the number of arithmetic operations performed is $O(|V|(\tau + |E| + |V|\log|E|))$. \end{theorem}
+In particular, the number of arithmetic operations performed is $O(\abs{V}(\tau + \abs{E} + \abs{V}\log\abs{E}))$. \end{theorem}

-The description of the algorithm and the proof of its correctness can be found in Section~\ref{sec: hypergraph}.
-Theorem~\ref{theobeta} provides a vast novel class of \eqref{pb} that can be solved efficiently both from a theoretical and computational perspective.
+The description of the algorithm and the proof of Theorem~\ref{theobeta} can be found in Section~\ref{sec: hypergraph}.
+Theorem~\ref{theobeta} provides a novel class of \eqref{pb} that can be solved efficiently both from a theoretical and computational perspective.
 In fact, this class of problems is not contained in the classes (i), (ii), or (iii) for which a polynomial-time algorithm was already known.
-This can be easily seen because a laminar hypergraph $G=(V,E)$ with edges $e_1 \subseteq e_2 \subseteq \dots \subseteq e_m = V$ is $\beta$-acyclic and does not satisfy the assumptions in (i).
-Furthermore, we do not require the restriction to $\{0,1\}^n$ of the objective function to be supermodular as in (ii).
-Finally, it is well understood that the the class of $\beta$-acyclic hypergraphs significantly extends the class of kite-free $\beta$-acyclic hypergraphs in (iii).
+This can be seen because a laminar hypergraph $G=(V,E)$ with edges $e_1 \subseteq e_2 \subseteq \dots \subseteq e_m = V$ is $\beta$-acyclic and does not satisfy the assumptions in (i).
+Furthermore, it is simple to see that there exist polynomials whose restriction to $\{0,1\}^n$ is not supermodular and the corresponding hypergraph is $\beta$-acyclic.
+Finally, it is well-known that the class of $\beta$-acyclic hypergraphs significantly extends the class of kite-free $\beta$-acyclic hypergraphs.